IgorStojadinovic/Node-Authentication-Backend/README.md

-Node.js CRUD Backend with JsonWebtoken authentication DB used: MongoDB
+Node.js CRUD Backend with JsonWebtoken authentication.
+DB used: MongoDB